Ghost Town USA’s

 Custer Co.

-A class C-silver mining town five miles west of SH 75 at a point seven miles south of Challis.
+This class C silver mining town is located on Bayhorse Creek Road, along north side of Bayhorse Creek, five miles west of SH 75 at a point seven miles south of Challis.
 The mines were discovered in 1877.
 A smelter, stamp mill and six charcoal kilns were built to process the ore.
 The main street was lined with wooden saloons, boarding houses, stores and other businesses.
 In 1893 silver was demonetized and the economy took a tumble, taking Bay Horse with it.
 By the early 1920s, the town was deserted.
 Wooden buildings still stood in the 1980s.
+A cemetery is located west of the charcoal kilns, which are located west of town.

 BONANZA CITY